hallindavid/manny/README.md

 composer require hallindavid/manny
 ```

-Laravel should autodiscover the Provider & Alias.
+Laravel should autodiscover the Alias.

 You should now be able to use the Manny alias